skip to main |

 Then I heard the news.
 On Sunday night,a day before Gawai, AF 447 went missing shortly after 24 auto messages.Auto pilot had been disengaged, giving possibilities of electrical system shutdown.
 228 people including plane crew were feared dead.It was believed the plane broke up in mid-air shortly before plunging into the Atlantic Oceans due to loss of cabin pressure.The aircraft involved was an Airbus A330-200, with dual General Electric CF6-80E1 engines.

 For someone who loves flying, I kept on thinking about the passengers, and the 3 experienced pilots of which 2 were co-pilots managing the plane that fateful night.
 It was well almost halfway on an 11-hour journey from Rio de Janeiro to Paris when problems started to arise right after one of the pilots sent back a manual message that they were going through turbulent weather.10 minutes later, auto messages showed series of malfunctions which lead to the tragedy.
+Since June 1, I have been following the news in the hopes of a miracle.
+None it seems would surface.

+Up to date, on 6th June it was reported that the Brazilian Air Force had located two bodies, confirmed 2 male passengers and some debris from the missing aircraft.
 The mystery that surrounds this crash may turn out to be a long, sad story.
 The last accounts of those harrowing and devastating moments simply cannot be described in words.
 For now, it is crucial to find the black boxes and flight recorders to get to the bottom of the mishap.
 Experts say this might be impossible due to the vast area of search, accentuated with the rough conditions of the sea currents.
 Not to mention the depth of where these instruments may be.The time is ticking as these instruments only emit signals for 30 days.
 The French and Brazilian force have now 23 days to go.

 I can only pray and hope for answers especially to the families of the departed.The feeling of not knowing anything is beyond grief.
 I can also say after reading reports, those 3 pilot did battle for 15 minutes to stop this catastrophe but alas, to no avail.
 It is believed they did try to switch course, taking a reversed route to safety but perhaps a task too difficult to maneuver if it was true that there were inaccurate speed readings at the altitude they were travelling.

 The crash was sudden and brutal.
+Fate has no name nor compromise.

 In the wake of this event, it is understandable many will fear the consequences of flying.
 I too share this notion.
 But relatively, air travel, to some sources, is still one of the safest.
 Road accidents claimed life more, so to say.